foreversd/forever/README.md

-    -t, --killTree   Kills the entire child process tree on `stop` --killSignal     Support exit signal customization (default is SIGKILL), used for restarting script gracefully e.g. --killSignal=SIGTERM -h, --help       You're staring at it
+    -t, --killTree   Kills the entire child process tree on `stop` --killSignal     Support exit signal customization (default is SIGKILL), used for restarting script gracefully e.g. --killSignal=SIGTERM -x,--exitOnFail  Exits from the process when it couldn't run the script by -m times -h, --help       You're staring at it

   [Long Running Process]